 Return to the living area and plump up the couch cushions.

 Don’t go for overkill here, again just the main tracks will do.
 This is an optional extra if you are able to do the light trick below!

 If it’s in the evening, this is a cunning technique to make it harder to see the dust and so on that you never got to.
-Of course you don’t want it to look like you can’t afford to pay your power bill, but more like you’re creating some ambiance.
+Of course you want it to look more like creating some ambiance and less like you can’t afford to pay your power bill.

 Light a scented candle

 The smell will help banish any lingering other odors.